awei01/katsu-site-source/posts/2014-03-25-clean-shoes-clean-details-socks.md

 ---
 path: /2014/03/clean-shoes-clean-details-socks/
-title: Clean Shoes, Clean Details: Socks
+title: 'Clean Shoes, Clean Details: Socks'
+date: '2014-03-25'
 author: michelle
 categories:
   - style-tips
 tags:
   - custom clothing
   - mens fashion
   - mens fashion advice
   - menswear how to
-featuredImage: 892
+featuredImage: /uploads/2014/10/shoe-detail-4.jpg
 ---
 Now that your shoes are shined and ready for Spring, don't forget the details.
 Socks and colored shoelaces have become surprisingly important in menswear fashion in the past few years.
 People are paying more attention to the pattern and colors of your socks and how they match up with your tie or pocket square.
 The sock is one of the few places that you can have some fun with while at work.

 [![](http://3.bp.blogspot.com/-SvmVKXDPvBI/UzGn8GE80DI/AAAAAAAABvY/erf272LoDac/s1600/ryan+gosling,+socks+-+source,+mensfashionmagazine.jpg)](http://3.bp.blogspot.com/-SvmVKXDPvBI/UzGn8GE80DI/AAAAAAAABvY/erf272LoDac/s1600/ryan+gosling,+socks+-+source,+mensfashionmagazine.jpg)

-Ryan Gosling at "Drive" premiere showing off red socks with black loafers. source: mensfashionmagazine
+Ryan Gosling at "Drive" premiere showing off red socks with black loafers.
+source: mensfashionmagazine

 **Keeping it (kind of) Conservative,**